hbctraining/DGE_workshop_salmon_online/lessons/05b_wald_test_results.md

 ...			...		...		...		...		...		...
 ```

-Let's go through some of the columns in the results table to get a better idea of what we are looking at.
-To extract information regarding the meaning of each column we can use `mcols()`:
+We have six columns of information reported for each gene (row).
+We can use the `mcols()` function to extract information on each column:

 ```r
 mcols(res_tableOE, use.names=T)